itsJohnny21/CSE-464-2024-jsalaz59/README.md

 ## FOR GRADERS ONLY

+### What's new in Project Part 2?

-The `Path` class was added to represent a valid path in a `Graph` and the following methods were added:
+- A `Path` class was added to represent a valid path in a `Graph`

-- `Graph.addPath` for adding paths in a `Graph`
+- A `addPath` method for `Graph` was added to make it easy to add paths to a `Graph`
-- `getPath` for getting a specific path if exists in a `Graph`
+- A `getPath` method for `Graph` was added to make it easy to get a specific path in a `Graph`
-- `pathExists` for checking if a path exists i a `Graph`
+- A `pathExists` method for `Graph` was added to make it easy to check if a path exists in a `Graph`
-- `graphSearch` for searching for a `Path` in a `Graph` by specifying the source node ID and destination node ID
+- A `graphSearch` method for `Graph` was added to make it easy to searche for a `Path` in a `Graph` by specifying the source node ID, the destination node ID, and the algorithm type (either DFS or BFS)
-- `removePath` for removing a `Path` in a graph (removes `Edge` objects only)
+- A `removePath` for `Graph` was added to make it easy to remove a `Path` in a graph

-I know that the main feature of Project Part 2 was the `graphSearch` method, but I felt that it was necessarry to add these other methods to make the overall Graph Master library to feel complete and useful.
-Test cases for each of these methods has also been provided to ensure that the methods are correctly implemented.
+While the main focus of Project Part 2 was the `graphSearch` method, I felt that it was necessarry to add these other methods to make the overall Graph Master library to feel complete.
+Test cases for each of these methods have been included to ensure that the methods are correctly implemented.

-The following branches were made during this process:
+The following branches were made during Project Part 2:

 - The [bfs branch](https://github.com/itsJohnny21/CSE-464-2024-jsalaz59/tree/bfs) was created first.
 - The [dfs branch](https://github.com/itsJohnny21/CSE-464-2024-jsalaz59/tree/dfs) was created next.
-- The bfs and dfs branches were merged onto the [master branch](https://github.com/itsJohnny21/CSE-464-2024-jsalaz59/tree/master), resulting in a [merge conflict](https://github.com/itsJohnny21/CSE-464-2024-jsalaz59/commit/9e9ecab1743e7ed6f289ab5b9eae686e925f3893), which had to be resolved.
+- The bfs and dfs branches were merged onto the [master branch](https://github.com/itsJohnny21/CSE-464-2024-jsalaz59/tree/master), resulting in a [merge conflict](https://github.com/itsJohnny21/CSE-464-2024-jsalaz59/commit/92468c2aaba0d9343f17324d726dd2f380c60331), which had to be resolved.
 - The master branch was then updated to include testing and fix bugs in the code.

 On top of this, the [Java Continuous Integration workflow](https://github.com/itsJohnny21/CSE-464-2024-jsalaz59/commit/be699c01175952c582f2d1fde3248b6b3165802a) was added to automate the testing process with maven.

+_Thank you and have a great day.
+Cheers._

 ## Dependencies